PREVENTATIVE APPROACHES IN HACKNEY

 Reactive ways of working mean that people often slip through the net and reach crisis, when something could have been done far earlier to support them.

-During the pandemic, Hackney Council set up a Covid Helpline that began supporting residents who were told to shield.
+During the pandemic, Hackney Council set up a COVID Helpline that began supporting residents who were told to shield.
 Staff who had previously worked on the repairs and housing call lines were retrained to have holistic conversations with residents, while daily targets were taken away so people could take their time supporting each person.

 SOLUTION

-To support preventative ways of working, we need to focus on building relationships across the system, providing professional and emotional support for staff, and untangling the complexity of referral pathways so that people only have to tell their story once.
+To support preventative ways of working, we needed to focus on building relationships across the system, providing professional and emotional support for staff, and untangling the complexity of referral pathways so that people only have to tell their story once.

 We developed three strands to test: peer support, a digital tool to aide holistic conversations and referrals, and Link Work.